2022 project summaries

 Vaccination against chlamydiosis: An effective disease management tool in wild populations?

 University of Sydney

-Until 2008, north-west NSW had the only growing population of koalas in the State and had no recorded chlamydiosis-related koala deaths.
+Until 2008, north-west New South Wales had the only growing population of koalas in the state and had no recorded chlamydiosis-related koala deaths.
 Since then, we have documented at least 2 introductions of chlamydiosis into this population of koalas and about 65% of the koalas in this region are affected by the disease.
 This occurred at the same time as a 25% decline in the koala population of that region, a result of compounding pressures of habitat loss and fragmentation and extreme weather events.

 This project will roll out the first field-based trial of a vaccine against chlamydiosis, seeking evidence of efficacy over a prolonged period (3 years).
 The results of this trial will provide evidence to assess whether a chlamydiosis vaccination may be a viable part of wild koala population management strategies.

 Testing a combination vaccine to protect koalas against the dual threats of chlamydia and koala retrovirus